Hariishbabu42/taskmanager-api/README.md

 """
 # Task Manager API

 This is a FastAPI-based project that allows you to manage tasks.
 It provides endpoints to create, read, update, and delete tasks.
 The application is configured using `uvicorn_config.py` and can be started using the `start.py` script.
+Before running the start.py make sure the database url is given in `.env` file.

 ## Project Structure